Brandonlee-2002/cs171_league_analysts_in_training/README.md

 for output for this file, we are going to cs171_league_analysts_in_training/Datasets/riot_out

 If you want a different folder, set OUT_DIR with an .env file at repo root or make a one-off environment variable

+# TierlistScraper.ipynb (in DataPreparation)

+For this file, you will need downloaded html files to scrape from.

+These html files should be in the same folder as the program, and once the cells are run: it will output lolpatch_{patch}.csv files in the same folder.

 # Optional (QuickFlight)
 python3 - <<'PY'